oVirt/ovirt-site/source/feature/instance-types.html.md

 ### Runtime

-When a virtual machine is run the complete configuration should be constructed in the following method:
+When a virtual machine is run the complete configuration should already been constructed
 \* The instance type is used to provide the hardware configuration for the VM.

-*   -   This setting should be applied at runtime not at configuration time
+*   -   This setting should be applied at configuration not at runtime time
-    -   If an instance type is updated (eg. added 2GB of memory) then the next time this VM is launched it should pickup the new instance configuration
+    -   If an instance type is updated (eg. added 2GB of memory) then the next time this VM is launched it should still run with the old configuration

 \* The operating system type and disks are taken from the Image

 *   -   If the VM is set to be stateless then the disks from the Image are set to be stateless
-    -   Note: For stateless disks the image are applied at run time not at the time that the virtual machine was defined
+    -   Note: For stateless disks the images are applied at run time not at the time that the virtual machine was defined
-    -   If a Image is updated then the next time a stateless VM is run from this Image then the image will be updated
+    -   If an Image is updated then the next time a stateless VM is run from this Image then the image will be updated

 <!-- -->